First Home Checklist 2022

 - Roof Condition

-The Foundation should be at top in first home checklist,
+The Foundation should be at the top of the first home checklist,

 - Inspect inside and outside all the way around the house.